Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 I also found the tension to be a little tighter on my new Start 1304 machine than I’m used to.
 Make sure to play with the tension (the dial to the right of the thread guides over your workspace) if you’re getting your bobbin thread bunching up or your top thread is too loose.
 I’ve written an entire guide on how to adjust sewing tension you can check out for more information.
 Also, when removing your sewing project from the machine, give the handwheel on the right of the machine a little jiggle to loosen things up if it’s hard to take your project out.

 There were a few times when I’d start sewing that the upper thread would fly out of the needle.
 This happened when I cut the thread short.
 While my nicer machines can get away with a short thread, this one seems to have more problems.
 As long as you keep a nice, long upper thread when you start sewing, this solves this issue!
+(Check out the best threads that work on a Singer sewing machine to make sure you have good-quality thread.)

 When making a buttonhole, you can also hold the end of the top thread with your hand while starting to slowly sew to prevent this issue.

-Singer Star Pros:
+Singer Start Pros:

 - Lightweight and portable; has a built-in handle for transporting.